Need help with how to keep teenagers busy this summer? These 50 summer activities for teens should do the trick.

 Then, everyone have fun trying to guess who is who!
 (Hint: you’ll have to put an anonymous or made-up name in when you join the Zoom Meeting).

 Do this by taking turns asking one question about one person.
 As more and more is revealed, you guys will be able to guess who is who.

-With a Twist: you guys can actually play out Masked Singer, on Zoom!
-Make sure you’re not identifiable (you can even wear a paper bag with eye holes cut out) and each take a turn singing a song.
+With a Twist: the teens can actually play out Masked Singer, on Zoom!
+Make sure they’re not identifiable (you can even wear a paper bag with eye holes cut out) and each take a turn singing a song.
 Then, everyone tries to guess who it is by holding up a piece of paper with the name written down, OR, putting that in the chat box.

 5. Find Your Chinese Zodiac Animal

-Find out your Chinese Zodiac animal, and read all about them.
-Get your teen friends on a FaceTime or Google Hangout call, and have them find theirs.
+Find out their Chinese Zodiac animal, and read all about them.
+Get their teen friends on a FaceTime or Google Hangout call, and have them find theirs.